mariadb-corporation/mariadb-connector-cpp/README.md

 std::unique_ptr<Connection> conn(driver->connect(url, properties));
 ```
 For URL syntax and options name you may find [here](https://mariadb.com/kb/en/about-mariadb-connector-j/)
 but not all options will have effect at the moment.
-Not supported are:
+In particular, not supported are(list may be incomplete):
   - keyStore
   - keyStorePassword
   - trustStore